How far does your car go before it comes to a stop?

 Stopping distance FAQs

-What is the difference between thinking and braking distance?
+What is thinking distance and what is braking distance?

 How much longer is stopping distance in the wet?